jcheshire32/startup/notes.md

 * ssh - Create a secure shell on a remote computer
 * scp - Securely copy files to a remote computer
+* history - Show the history of commands

+Additional shell features:
+You can also chain the input and output of commands using special characters

+* | - Take the output from the command on the left and pipe, or pass, it to the command on the right
+* > - Redirect output to a file.
+Overwrites the file if it exists
+* >> - Redirect output to a file.
+Appends if the file exists
-* history - Show the history of commands ping - Check if a website is up tracert - Trace the connections to a website dig - Show the DNS information for a domain man - Look up a command in the manual
+* ping - Check if a website is up
+* tracert - Trace the connections to a website
+* dig - Show the DNS information for a domain man - Look up a command in the manual